atomix/copycat/README.md

 </dependency>
 ```

-Similarly, to add the Catalogue client to your project, add a dependency on the `copycat-client` project:
+Similarly, to add the Copycat client to your project, add a dependency on the `copycat-client` project:

 ```
 <dependency>